MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

 @papers =
     SELECT *,
            (JournalId == null? (long) - 1 : JournalId.Value) AS _JournalId,
+           (ConferenceInstanceId == null? (long) - 1 : ConferenceInstanceId.Value) AS _ConferenceInstanceId,
            (ConferenceSeriesId == null? (long) - 1 : ConferenceSeriesId.Value) AS _ConferenceSeriesId
     FROM @papers;

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-// Sub-graph Creation
+// Subgraph Creation
 //
 //To apply filtering logic for only generating data for a subset of the graph, specify the @Param_UseSubgraphForInstitution
 // parameter or modify the @papers table to only include entities from the desired subset.
 //
 // The example below illustrates the graph filtering logic based on papers published by an affiliation.
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 IF !string.IsNullOrEmpty(@Param_UseSubgraphForInstitution) THEN

     //Find the paper ids that are published for the input institution
     @paperAuthorAffiliations =
         SELECT @paperAuthorAffiliations.*
         FROM @paperAuthorAffiliations
             INNER JOIN
                  @affiliations
              ON @paperAuthorAffiliations._AffiliationId == @affiliations.AffiliationId
         WHERE @affiliations.NormalizedName == @Param_UseSubgraphForInstitution;

-    //You can create sub-graphs based on other constraints by modifying the @papers table.
+    //You can create subgraphs based on other constraints by modifying the @papers table.
 This particular script will
     //filter the @papers table to include only papers from the input institution.
     @papers =
         SELECT @papers.*